dilyand/coursera/data-science/03-getting-and-cleaning-data/README.md

 # Drop the redundant column
 labelledFilteredSet$V2.y <- NULL

-# Joining the tables renamed the second column (because both tables had a column called V2).
+# Joining the tables renamed a column (because both tables had a column called V2).
 Change the name back to the original name.
 names(labelledFilteredSet)[4] <- "V2"
 ```